IN MEMORIAM 1962-2019

 With a focus on claims asserted against physicians, Greg defended clients in the healthcare field in malpractice cases.
 In his construction litigation practice, he defended clients against construction defect claims.
 Greg represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
 He defended a number of clients against product liability claims including those providing products for the construction industry.

-As part of his casualty defense practice, Greg represents clients in a variety of matters including premises liability, motor vehicle accidents and defective product claims.
-These cases arise from a variety of circumstances ranging from a seemingly simple motor vehicle accident to complex matters such as alleged defects in component parts of large systems which have supposedly resulted in claims for substantial business interruption and other losses.
+As part of his casualty defense practice, Greg represented clients in a variety of matters including premises liability, motor vehicle accidents and defective product claims.
+These cases arose from a variety of circumstances ranging from a seemingly simple motor vehicle accident to complex matters such as alleged defects in component parts of large systems which have supposedly resulted in claims for substantial business interruption and other losses.

 Greg’s memberships included the National Transportation Safety Board, American Bar Association, Litigation Counsel of America, Dade County Bar Association and Broward County Bar Association.
 He was admitted to practice before the United States District Court for the Middle and Southern Districts of Florida, including the Southern District’s Trial Bar.
 He was also admitted to practice in the U.S. Court of Appeals for the Eleventh Circuit.